 (d) The recognised name of the national conference is ConSTANZ.

-(b) The Association must present the following information
+(e) The Association must present the following information:

-- A financial report on the affairs of the Association
+(i) A financial report on the affairs of the Association.

-(c) At every AGM members will be welcome and the meeting will be presided over by the President.
+(f) At every AGM, members are welcome, and the meeting will be presided over by the President.

-(e) Remits from the AGM that are passed shall bind the Executive to an appropriate course of action.
+(h) Remits from the AGM that are passed shall bind the Executive to an appropriate course of

 14. Provision of Information to Member